prajwalgotmare/web-scraping-using-Beautiful-Soup-Python-library/README.md

 # Web scraping titles from business insider - news website using Beautiful Soup - a Python library

-In this project I have parsed the titles from the following link using the famous beautifulsoup4 python library.
+In this project I have parsed the company names/titles from the following link using the famous beautifulsoup4 python library.

 https://www.businessinsider.com/12-companies-that-will-pay-you-to-travel-the-world-2018-10?IR=T